 Here’s how we evaluated the various pumps that we tested:

-Flow Rate: this is the amount of water (expressed in gallons per minute, or GPM) that your pump can process at a time.
+This is the amount of water (expressed in gallons per minute, or GPM) that your pump can process at a time.
 The higher the flow rate, the more water you’ll get when you turn on the tap.

-Power Draw: running your water pump can put a lot of strain on your RV’s battery.
+Running your water pump can put a lot of strain on your RV’s battery.
 Some of the pumps that offer the best performance will also suck down plenty of juice, potentially draining your battery in a hurry.
 Ideally, you want a pump that works well without needing a ton of electricity to do so.

-Noise: water pumps can be extremely loud.
+Water pumps can be extremely loud.
 If you don’t want to have to wear earplugs every time you take a shower, you’ll want to find a pump that can perform well without creating a huge racket in the process.

 How to Choose the Right RV Water Pump